Restorative Dentistry in Tempe, AZ

 Single or Multiple Implants

-Implant Model
+dental Implant Model

 Implants are versatile.
 If you are only missing one tooth, one implant plus one replacement tooth will do the trick.
 If you are missing several teeth in a row, a few strategically placed implants can support a permanent bridge (a set of replacement teeth).
 Similarly, if you have lost all of your teeth, a full bridge or full denture can be permanently fixed in your mouth with a strategic number of implants.